open-craft/xblock-group-project-v2/docs/development.md

 [bok-choy]: https://github.com/edx/bok-choy

 Javascript tests exercise various javascript components of Group Project XBlock.
-They are written using [jasmine test framework][jasmine-test-framework] and are executed by [karma test runner][karma-test-runner].
+They are written using the [jasmine test framework][jasmine-test-framework] and are executed by [karma test runner][karma-test-runner].
 Karma runs in node.js, so a compatible version of node.js and npm should be installed.

 Karma can run tests in two modes: continuous and single run.
-Single run mode executes all the tests once and than terminates, presenting the results of run.
+Single run mode executes all the tests once and then terminates, presenting the results of run.
 In continuous mode, karma installs watchers on all the files included for the test run (both actual source files and files with tests) and re-runs the tests each time any file is updated.

 It is advised to use continuous mode for development.
 To start karma runner in development mode, issue the following